National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 The staff of the Lincoln Living Historical Farm dress in period clothing to demonstrate the daily activities at the farm.
 These activities include domestic arts and crafts, animal husbandry, farming, gardening, and whatever else needs doing.

 Visitors can see people doing the same things the Lincolns did when they lived here.
-During the course of each day there are a number of things that have to be done, such as chopping firewood, feeding the animals, and milking the cow.
+During the course of each day there are a number of things that have to be done, such as chopping firewood, milking the cow, and feeding the horses, chickens, sheep and cow.

 But the rest of the park ranger's time is spent talking to visitors and putting on a variety of optional demonstrations.
 No one does the same thing every day.
 Examples are cooking, sewing, quilt-making, working in the garden and fields, splitting rails, and riving shingles.
 The rest of the program --plowing, planting, cultivating, and harvesting of the crops, is done by a demonstration farmer as part of his regular farming activities.
 The concept of the farm operation is one of a continuous hour-by-hour, day-by-day living display.